Harold Chestnut: Biography

 From 1957 to 1959 he was the first president of the International Federation of Automatic Control (IFAC).
 After his term as president, he chaired the technical board from 1961 to 1966 and the Systems Engineering technical committee for another three years.
 He served as honorary editor from 1969 to 1972 and was the first adviser appointed for life in 1984.
-Chestnut was also involved in the IEEE since its establishment in 1963 and served as president in 1973.
+Chestnut was also involved in the IEEE since its establishment in 1963 and served as its president in 1973.
 He was active in the formation of the IEEE History Center and the International Federation of Automatic Control.

 In 1961 Chestnut edited Automatica: The International Journal on Automatic Control and Automation.
 He also became editor of a John Wiley book series on systems engineering and analysis.
 In this series Chestnut published his own books.

 In the 1980s and 1990s, after retirement, he created the "Supplemental Ways of Improving International Stability (SWIIS) Foundation" to identify and implement "supplemental ways to improve international stability".
 He devoted those years to this effort, in which he applied principles from the control field, such as stability and feedback, to international political realities.

 Harold Chestnut received many awards: In 1966 he received an Honorary Doctorate in engineering from Case Western Reserve University and in 1972 from Villanova University.
 In 1984 he won the IEEE Centennial Medal and in 1985 the AACC's Richard E. Bellman Control Heritage Award.
 In 1981 he received the prestigious Honda Prize for ecotechnology, which included a substantial financial award from the Japan’s Honda Foundation.
 He was also named a Fellow of the AIEE, ISA, and AAAS.
 He was elected to the US National Academy of Engineering in 1974 and selected as a Case Centennial Scholar in 1980.